jborjon/jborjon.github.io/about-page-notes.md

 Maybe it could be an insight that comes from me only and not the competition; my way of seeing things.
 Or how I know the ins and outs of English better than native speakers because I have a different perspective.
 Typos jump out.

 Mention Spanish somewhere.
+Bilingual proficiency, can work the same magic in both.

 Don't tell them how awesome you are; tell them how awesome they can be through you.
 Tell them what jobs to be done you solve.

-Share your personality type (the rarest type!).
+Share your personality type (I'm the rarest type!) and its strengths.

+"It's not only about being proficient with grammar" (which I am, maybe give hard data from a test), but it's also about crafting a message that touches the reader' emotions and gets people to take action.

 ## For a Video